Deivu/Kashima/README.md

 ##--- Fun / Other Commands ---##

 ask --- Pretty much like 8ball stuff.
-Ask something and Kashima can answer yes, maybe or no depending on her mood. avatar --- Shows you your avatar, not an other person's avatar neko --- Shows you a picture of a normal neko or a neko on swimsuit but I guarantee, its still SFW hug @mention --- Hugs the mentioned user (has it's default response if you did not mention anyone) kiss @mention --- Kiss the mentioned user (has it's default response if you did not mention anyone)
+Ask something and Kashima can answer yes, maybe or no depending on her mood. avatar --- Shows you your avatar, and an another person's avatar if you mentioned someone. neko --- Shows you a picture of a normal neko or a neko on swimsuit but I guarantee, its still SFW hug @mention --- Hugs the mentioned user (has it's default response if you did not mention anyone) kiss @mention --- Kiss the mentioned user (has it's default response if you did not mention anyone)